Skip to main content

 Dogs + Medications & Supplements

 • Bethanechol chloride is given by mouth or injection and is used off label to increase urinary or intestinal movement/activity.
-Give this medication as directed by your veterinarian.
 Common side effects include vomiting, diarrhea, drooling, and lack of appetite.
-Do not use in pets that are allergic to it, or have urinary obstruction, stomach ulcers, gastrointestinal obstructions, intestinal inflammation, or recent intestinal, stomach, or bladder surgery.
-If a negative reaction occurs, please call your veterinary office.

 • Bilberry is an over the counter supplement given by mouth, and is used off label to treat conditions of the eyes, heart and blood vessels, diabetes, and tumors.
 Give as directed by your veterinarian.
 There are no known side effects, but information is limited.
 There are no known contraindications.
 Certain medications should be used with caution in combination with bilberry.
 If a negative reaction occurs, please call your veterinary office.